Accurate Amortization Schedule

 These options are available by clicking on "Settings."

 • 360 / 365 / 366 - days-per-year option.
-This setting impacts interest calculations when you set compounding frequency to a day based frequency (daily, exact/simple or continuous) or when there are odd days caused by an initial irregular length period.
+This setting, also known as the day count convention, impacts interest calculations when you set compounding frequency to a day based frequency (daily, exact/simple or continuous) or when there are odd days caused by an initial irregular length period.
 The 366 days in year option applies to leap years, otherwise the interest calculation uses 365 days.

-• Long/Short Period Options - settings for how interest is shown on the schedule when the initial payment period (the time between the loan date and first payment date) is longer or shorter than the selected payment frequency.
+• Payment & Initial Period Interest Options - settings for how interest is shown on the schedule when the initial payment period (the time between the closing date and first payment date) is longer or shorter than the selected payment frequency.
 Click for more details and examples.

 • Points, Charges, & APR Options - see loan schedules with points, fees, and APR support.